santi1s/Big-Data/All-Product-processes/FQR/FQR-Template.md

 Hi <Customer name>,

 Thank you for contacting Microsoft Support!
-My name is <My Name>.
+My name is <Your Name>.
 I am the Support Professional who will be working with you on this Service Request <Case ID>.

 Below are the details including the initial scope agreement for your issue.